Finances of CAP

 The Finance and Accounting Department is a team of professionals that provides oversight and accountability in regard to the District’s finances.
 The department is responsible for all financial-related activities within CAP.
-There are three operational areas:
+There are four operational areas:

 - Accounting Operations is responsible for financial statement reporting according to generally accepted accounting principles, overseeing the annual external audit, accounts payable and payroll.